Gunth15/gosome/project_template/README.md

 ## api

-If your generating a spec from an using openAPI, I recommend Redocly.
+If your generating a spec from an using OpenAPI, I recommend Redocly.

 Thanks for using Gosome!!!